 If your spider veins are in need of treatment, your specialist will use sclerotherapy to treat the vein.
 During a sclerotherapy procedure, a sclerosing agent is injected into the vein—this lessens the vein’s appearance.
 The procedure is relatively painless, with most patients reporting only a little bit of stinging and discomfort.

 The sclerosing agent does more than just lessen the appearance of the vein.
 It also helps to treat the deeper, underlying issue: reflux pathways.
 These pathways are areas in the vein where the blood isn’t properly circulating.
 The sclerosing agent doesn’t just minimize the appearance of the vein—it also eliminates the reflux that caused the spider veins.

 As you can see, spider veins are not just a cosmetic issue that should go without a diagnosis or treatment.
 When you treat spider veins, you’re actually treating the deeper issue of venous reflux.
 If you’re currently seeking treatment for spider veins, come visit the vascular surgeons in Orlando at Central Florida Vein & Vascular Center.
 Our specialists have dedicated themselves to treating venous insufficiency so that you can enjoy the best care possible.
-You can call us today at 407-545-3385 or 352-658-5547 to schedule a consultation with one of our specialists.
+You can email us today or call us at 407-545-3385 or 352-658-5547 to schedule a consultation with one of our specialists.